jaipkapoor99/jaipkapoor99/README.md

 The methodical, performance-oriented mindset required for such a project is rooted in my extensive competitive programming background.
 While I have deep expertise in modern C++, I see it as the foundation that enables me to excel across the entire stack.
-This is also reflected in my Universal C++20 Competitive Programming Template, a project that highlights my skills in systems thinking and automation.
+This versatility is reflected in other projects, from my Universal C++20 Competitive Programming Template, which highlights my skills in systems thinking and automation, to my **Interactive Tic-Tac-Toe Game**, where I applied a modern React and TypeScript stack to a classic problem, focusing on a clean UI and maintainable code.

 I am constantly learning and evolving, and I am excited by opportunities to contribute to innovative projects where I can leverage my unique blend of